cinemagoer/cinemagoer/docs/usage/ptdf.rst

 The created CSV files will be imported near the end of processing.
 After the import is finished, you can safely remove these files.

-It is possible to separate the two steps involved when using CSV files:
+Since version 4.5, it's possible to separate the two steps involved when using CSV files:

 - With the ``--csv-only-write`` command line option, the old database will be truncated and the CSV files saved, along with imdbID information.